revathskumar/blog.revathskumar.com/_drafts/2015-08-05-php-service-classes.md

 ?>
 ```

-Now the controller have only code which is need to this action. we don't have reuse anything from this code.
+Now the controller have only code which is need to this action. we don't have reuse anything from this because how to display error depends on that particular action.

 Hope I gave you a basic idea on service classes.
 If you have any queries, please drop a comment.